GoogleCloudPlatform/deploystack-gcs-to-bq-with-least-privileges/README.md

 [![GC Start](gcp_banner.png)](https://cloud.google.com/?utm_source=github&utm_medium=referral&utm_campaign=GCP&utm_content=packages_repository_banner)
-# Spinning up a foundation data pipeline on Google Cloud using Cloud Storage, Dataflow and BigQuery
+# Foundation Data Pipeline with Google Cloud

 ## Introduction

-This repository contains the necessary Terraform modules to securely deploy a basic ETL pipeline that will dump data from a Google Cloud Storage (GCS) bucket to tables in BigQuery.

-An ETL pipeline is defined in three steps:

-* Extraction: retrieving data from sources.
-* Transformation: cleaning the data, putting it into a common format, calculating other fields, taking out duplicates or erroneous records so it can be stored into a target.
-* Loading: inserting the formatted data into the target database, data store, data warehouse or data lake.
+_This architecture uses click-to-deploy so you can spin up infrastructure in minutes using terraform!_

+In today's world, data matters more than ever.
+It can be used to make better decisions, improve efficiency, and gain a competitive edge.
+However, data management can be challenging.
+It can be difficult to keep data organized, secure, and accessible.

+That's where data pipelines come in.
+Data pipelines are a set of processes that move data from one place to another.
+They can be used to collect data from different sources, transform it, and load it into a data warehouse or data lake.

+The following **click-to-deploy** architecture deploys a secure and scalable data pipeline that can help you to achieve data agility with **Google Cloud Storage, Dataflow and BigQuery**.
+It uses the least privilege principles to ensure that only the minimum amount of permissions are required to transfer data.

 You can learn more about cloud-based ETL [here](https://cloud.google.com/learn/what-is-etl).